leikoilja/ha-google-home/CONTRIBUTING.md

 It uses [black](https://github.com/ambv/black) and [prettier](https://prettier.io/)
 to make sure the code follows the style.

-`pre-commit` can be used to run all check with one command (see dedicated section below).
+`pre-commit` can be used to run all checks with one command (see dedicated section below).

 ## Test your code modification